zhangzc11/WWWAnalysisRun2/analysis/README.md

     Computing results starting from expected outcome (a-priori)

      -- Significance --
-    Significance: 1.86216
+    Significance: 1.85503
     Done in 0.01 min (cpu), 0.01 min (real)

-NOTE: I have not verified whether the datacards that is written out currently is validated against what I had for 2016 yet, so some systematics maybe missing hence the slight "improvement" over public result.
+NOTE: The lost lepton numbers for the public result came directly from Hannsjorg (same as what is in AN) While, the numbers I get with my looper seems slightly different.
-But to first order things looked OK generally looked OK.
+But to zero-th order things pretty much the same ¯\_(ツ)_